Seven730/portfolio/README.md

 # Portfolio

-This project is made in order to show my skillset & other projects.
+This project is made in order to show my skillset & other projects aswell as test some new technologies.

 Technologies used: </br>
 React </br>